-3. Within 24 hours after the student's removal, a BOCES administrator or designee must notify the student's parents, in writing, that the student has been removed from class and why.
-The notice must also inform the parent that he or she has the right, upon request, to meet informally with the administrator or the designee to discuss the reasons for the removal.
+3. Within 24 hours after the student's removal, a BOCES administrator or designee must notify the student's parents, in writing, that the student has been removed from class and the reasons for the removal.
+The notice must also inform the parent that they have the right, upon request, to meet informally with the administrator or the designee to discuss the reasons for the removal.